 - Come down to the farm and enjoy the fall harvest!
 You can purchase nuts from volunteers of the Gellatly Nut Farm Society by the pound, or experience the farm firsthand by picking them yourself, with proceeds from the nut sales going to future park enhancement.
 Volunteers will be available at Gellatly House in the park each day from late September to early November from 9:00 am to 4:00 pm.
 Varieties for sale include: Walnuts, Chestnuts, Hazelnuts, Butternuts and more.
 Nut Sale and Storage Information Sheet

-- 'Spooktacular Pumpkin Walk' - Sunday, October 26th (see above)- (pumpkin drop off 3-5pm) before Halloween carved pumpkins are placed alongside the pathways in the orchard.
+- 'Spooktacular Pumpkin Walk' - takes place the Sunday before Halloween as carved pumpkins with lights inside are placed alongside the pathways in the orchard.
 Between 5pm and 8pm visitors dress up, bring a food bank donation and view the glowing pumpkins, voting for their favourites and enjoy the entertainment and treats.

 - Heritage Winter Picnic - held in late February to wrap up Heritage Week in the Central Okanagan with a family picnic, games and other events to celebrate our heritage and winter!